Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

-\begin{rmk} Sharpness of estimate, $\lim\limits_{t\rightarrow\infty}|e^{-\mathcal{L}^\epsilon t}f_0|_{L^2}=0$, directly follows \eqref{semigroupLe2} and \eqref{semigroupLe3}.
-Indeed, the estimate can be derived by approximation thanks to \eqref{semigroupLe2}.
-On the other hand, due to \eqref{semigroupLe3}, it is impossible to get an explicit and uniform decay rate for the above relaxation.
+\begin{rmk} Sharpness of the estimate, $\lim\limits_{t\rightarrow\infty}|e^{-\mathcal{L}^\epsilon t}f_0|_{L^2}=0$, directly follows \eqref{semigroupLe2}-\eqref{semigroupLe4}.
+Indeed, the estimate can be derived thanks to \eqref{semigroupLe2} and \eqref{semigroupLe3}.
+On the other hand, due to \eqref{semigroupLe4}, it is impossible to get an explicit and uniform decay rate for the above relaxation.
 These two facts reveal the diversity of the longtime behavior of $e^{-\mathcal{L}^\epsilon t}f_0$.
-Our results are comparable to the results for the homogeneous Boltzmann equation with moderate soft potentials.
-The authors in \cite{cclu} show that the rate of the convergence to the equilibrium can be very slow if we only assume that the solution is conserved for mass, momentum and energy. \end{rmk}
+Our results are comparable to the results for the homogeneous Boltzmann equation with moderately soft potentials.
+As is shown in \cite{cclu}, the rate of convergence to equilibrium can be very slow if we only assume that a solution conserves mass, momentum and energy. \end{rmk}